-If the driver was logged into the ride sharing app and looking for passengers, California law requires only that the driver be insured for up to $50,000 in damages.
+If the driver was logged into the ride-sharing app and looking for passengers, California law requires only that the driver is insured for up to $50,000 in damages.

 And if the driver is on his or her own time, the driver's personal auto insurance policy applies.
 The driver can, by law, have as little as “15/30/5” coverage, meaning:

 - $15,000 in damages for death or injury to any one person for any single accident,

 - $30,000 in damages to be divided among all people killed or injured in any single accident, and

 - $5,000 in damage to other vehicles and property.1

 Yet after a car accident damages such as medical bills, car repair bills and lost wages are likely to be much higher.
 An experienced California accident lawyer can make sure you recover as much compensation as possible from all the responsible parties.

 To help you better understand the law on ride-sharing accidents in California, our California personal injury lawyers discuss the following, below:

 - 2. The three ride-sharing "periods"